LLNL/shroud/docs/functions.rst

 By default, Fortran will create one file per class similar to the way C is handled.
-If one class makes use of another class in a library, it is necessary to put all of the classes into a single file using the *F_module_per_class* option.
+If classes refer to each other in a library, it is necessary to put all of the classes into a single file using the *F_module_per_class* option since Fortran does not support the idea of forward reference.

 Each Fortran file will only contain one module to make it easier to create makefile dependencies using pattern rules::